 Double the Coatings, Triple the Benefits

 Benefits of ALD to battery performance have been well documented in literature, however, Forge Nano is bringing these benefits to commercial technologies.
-Recent data from a large automotive OEM show Forge Nano’s Picoshield® applied at both electrodes leads to reliable performance enhancements in three key categories: lowered cell resistance, longer lifetime, and enhanced safety.
+Recent data from a large automotive OEM show Forge Nano’s Atomic Armor® applied at both electrodes leads to reliable performance enhancements in three key categories: lowered cell resistance, longer lifetime, and enhanced safety.

 Atomic layer deposition allows for directed addition of specific ions to the surface of battery materials.
 Specifically, ALD, a gas-phase reaction, leads to passivation of reactive surface sites leading to conformal coatings on the electroactive particles.
 These coatings provide physical protection to the key components of lithium–ion batteries, the electrodes.
 As barriers, ALD protects electrodes against parasitic reactions with the electrolyte, which can be chemically unstable when the battery operates at increased voltages and temperatures.
 In addition, these barriers work to mechanically stabilize the electrode surface.
 Specifically, Forge Nano’s ALD process can prevent metals from migrating away from the surface of the cathode thereby preventing dissolution of the active material and loss of capacity in the cell.
 Preventing both metal ion migration and the byproducts of electrolyte breakdown from depositing on the negative electrode keeps cell resistance low as the battery cycles.
 But this is only the first layer of protection provided by ALD, so to speak.
 Forge Nano’s ultrathin coatings also lead to better lithium-ion conductivity by reducing the associated energy barrier to lithium insertion/desertion at the cathode during battery discharge and charge.
 All pathways to reduce cell resistance in turn lead to higher capacity retention over the lifetime of the cell.